Mantix/perfect-content-wordpress-plugin/readme.txt

 = How It Works =

 1. Install and activate the plugin
-2. Go to Settings > Perfect Content in your WordPress admin
+2. Go to Settings > Perfect Content Connector in your WordPress admin
 3. Copy the API endpoint and API key
 4. Configure these settings in your Perfect Content dashboard
 5. Perfect Content will automatically publish content to your WordPress site